arpit99mi/arpit99mi/README.md

 ## 👋 Hi there, I'm [Arpit Mishra](https://github.com/arpit99mi)

-Aspiring *AI/ML Engineer* with a strong interest in *Data Science*.
+*AI/ML Engineer* in training with a strong interest in *Data Science*.
 Currently pursuing a *Master of Computer Applications (MCA)*.

 ---